sobti/TSAI/S14-15/Read.md

 B. 400k fg_bg images- By randomly placing the FG images on the back ground 20 * 2 times.
 I have created 400K images that will act as input to model
    <<Check code Masking_Complete.ipynb for refrence>>.

 C. 400k depth images-As we have to collect Monocular depth images , I have used a existing model to extract the images.
 Input to the model is fg_bg images.
+I have nyu dataset for my prediction.
    400k mask images.
    <<ALl the credit goes to  https://github.com/ialhashim/DenseDepth.git>>